locize/i18next-locize-backend/README.md

 i18next.services.backendConnector.backend.getOptions(callback);
 ```

-You can set a threshold for languages to be added to whitelist by setting whitelisThreshold in backend options (eg: 1 = 100% translated, 0.9 = 90% translated).
+You can set a threshold for languages to be added to whitelist by setting whitelistThreshold in backend options (eg: 1 = 100% translated, 0.9 = 90% translated).

 ## SPECIAL - let the backend determine some options to improve loading